fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 21: Sociology
 * _Houses_, "Historical sociology", 110-140.

-{% include alert.html class='warning' title='New Comment Assignment' text="
+{% include alert.html class='info' title='New Comment Assignment' text="

 - For today (as last time), everyone will write a comment-type post that addresses the following questions: What are the crucial differences between history and sociology?
 What are the strengths and weaknesses of each?
 Is it possible to combine them, or are they incompatible systems?
 How does the excerpt in _Houses_ for this week provide any insight into these questions?